Notice regarding the quality of machine translation

 The fishmonger can also have a catering activity and make prepared meals and terrines.

-To go further Appendix I of the March 20, 2007 decree creating the "fishmonger" Certificate of Professional Skills (CAP).
+For further information: Appendix I of the March 20, 2007 decree creating the "fishmonger" Certificate of Professional Skills (CAP).

 b.
 Competent Business Formality Centre

 The relevant business formalities centre (CFE) depends on the nature of the activity, the legal form of the company and the number of employees employed:

 - for craftsmen and commercial companies engaged in artisanal activity, provided they do not employ more than ten employees, the competent CFE is the Chamber of Trades and Crafts (CMA);